 (iv) Result in additional costs that would offset the transportation savings; or

 (v) Offer accommodations not reasonably adequate for the traveler's medical needs.
-The non-Federal entity must justify and document these conditions on a case-by-case basis in order for the use of first-class or business-class airfare to be allowable in such cases.
+The recipient or subrecipient must justify and document these conditions on a case-by-case basis for the use of first-class or business-class airfare to be allowable in such cases.

-(2) Unless a pattern of avoidance is detected, the Federal Government will generally not question a non-Federal entity's determinations that customary standard airfare or other discount airfare is unavailable for specific trips if the non-Federal entity can demonstrate that such airfare was not available in the specific case.
+(2) Unless a pattern of avoidance is detected, the Federal Government will generally not question a recipient’s or subrecipient’s determinations that customary standard airfare or other discount airfare is unavailable for specific trips if the recipient or subrecipient can demonstrate that such airfare was not available in the specific case.

 (f) Air travel by other than commercial carrier.
-Costs of travel by non-Federal entity-owned, -leased, or -chartered aircraft include the cost of lease, charter, operation (including personnel costs), maintenance, depreciation, insurance, and other related costs.
-The portion of such costs that exceeds the cost of airfare as provided for in paragraph (d) of this section, is unallowable.
+Travel costs by recipient or subrecipient-owned, -leased, or -chartered aircraft include the cost of the lease, charter, operation (including personnel costs), maintenance, depreciation, insurance, and other related costs.
+The portion of these costs that exceeds the cost of airfare, as provided for in paragraph (d), is unallowable.

 § 200.476 Trustees.

 Travel and subsistence costs of trustees (or directors) at IHEs and nonprofit organizations are allowable.
-See also § 200.475.
+See § 200.475.

-Subpart F—Audit Requirements
+Subpart F - Audit Requirements